 - Rake to loosen the soil

 - Aerate your lawn to promote new, lush growth

-When the weather starts warming and the rain starts falling, bringing your grass back to life, don’t just sit back and watch your lawn fill in.
-Now is the time to prepare for the dog days of summer and that your lawn will be able to sustain hot temperatures.
+When the weather starts warming and the rain starts falling and bringing your grass back to life, don’t just sit back and watch your lawn fill in.
+Now is the time to prepare for the dog days of summer so that your lawn will be able to sustain hot temperatures.

 To prep it, give it a good raking, loosening the soil and cleaning up any debris that could prevent grass from flourishing in areas.
 If there’s a lot of debris on your lawn, you should consider getting it thatched.
 Thatching removes dead grass and other debris from your lawn’s surface, thereby allowing grass to grow and flourish.

 Aeration is another service to consider having done in the spring.
 This service removes small plugs of your lawn, loosens the soil and makes it easier for oxygen and important nutrients to reach the grassroots, thereby leading to a healthier overall lawn.
 Following aeration, your lawn will also require less water, as it’s now easier for it to reach the all-important grassroots.

 - Use a fertilizer (follow the schedule below).